 Having an emergency fund is a crucial first step in your mission to save, and once you're well on your way to building one, it's time to start thinking long term.
-Get started now:
+Get started now with these 5 tips:

 1. Set a long-term financial goal.

 You need to know what your goal is in order to save for it—whether it's retirement, paying down debt or maybe taking a tropical cruise.
 When setting your financial goal, be sure to avoid the mindset that things are "too big" or "out of reach."
 Set the goal and make it official.
 Only then can you plan accordingly for how to get there.

 2. Determine future savings needs.

 You have the goal, now you have to set the price.
 If it's retirement, for instance, then you might have to think through many scenarios, such as "which account is best for me?" or "at what age do I plan on retiring?"
 If it's a vacation, then those prices are a bit simpler to figure out.
 Either way, the price tag has to be in place as the finish line before you can establish a way of reaching it.